Adult Mental Health / Anchor Center

 COVID-19 Updated 5/05/2020

-In response to the current COVID-19 situation, all Scott County buildings, including libraries, are closed to the public until at least May 18th.
+In response to the current COVID-19 situation, all Scott County buildings, including libraries, are closed to the public until further notice.
 This is to protect your health and safety, as well as ours.
 We will be conducting most business electronically via email and phone.

 At this time all Anchor Center Activities are cancelled